velartrill/velartrill.github.io/orig/reunited.md

 *This is our capital.* Ours. *Why the fuck are* they *the only ones here?*

 A series of faintly musical chimes rings out.
 The unfamiliar sound of a decelerating maglev catches her attention, and she spares an upward glance at the intercity liner.
 It glides effortlessly toward her, silent but for an eerie electronic warbling and the quiet whoosh of air as it slows from frightening speed to a complete halt in moments.
-The huge vehicle stretches upwards and away into the distance, dwarfing the little trams and streetcars that she's used to travelling on.
+The huge vehicle towers over her and stretches away into the distance, dwarfing the little trams and streetcars that she's used to travelling on.

 They offered her a choice.
-A priority seat on a Core Line hauler, back to Tegvar in two hours tops.
+A priority seat on a sealed Core Line hauler, back to Tegvar in two hours tops.
 "Why?
 So you can keep tossing me around in the dark like a sack of _neshral?"_ she spat.
-The other choice was travel auth for a half-day surface rail trip to the other side of the continent, which she picked without hesitation.
+The other choice was travel auth for a two-day surface rail trip to the other side of the continent, which she picked without hesitation.

+*Let me out of these dank* sarsin *warrens already,* she thought.
 She's starting to regret it.

 The crowd moves as if directed by a single overriding consciousness, flowing with perfect grace into orderly queues around her.
 Cassil feels the urge to make a scene, push and shove and force her way through, give these snobby fucks something to raise their eyebrows about — but no. *I need to get back to her.
 That's all that matters.
 No more taking chances.* Gritting her teeth, she lets her programming take over, watching herself slip into place in the line from a distance as though her body's on autopilot, hands clasped dutifully behind her back, and bitterly swallows her self-disgust.

 This would be humiliating enough if she wasn't surrounded by _vintashar._

 A transit cop smiles at her as she boards; she rewards him with a glare and stalks off towards the stairs.
-There's no pass for him to check -- that all happened automatically the moment she stepped on board the train, and the absence of blaring alarms was all the paperwork she needed. *I bet they don't put cops on their own trains.
+There's no pass for him to check -- that all happened automatically the moment she stepped on board the train, and the absence of blaring alarms was all the paperwork she needed. *I bet they don't put Homeguard on their own trains.
 He's just there to keep us rowdy colonials in line.* She grits her teeth. *Why can't you smug fucking* suftefinar *just go* home.

 She climbs all the way to the third level, and settles into a nook by the wall where she can see most of the coach, leaning gratefully back into the warm, soft cushion that wraps around the seat.
 It's mostly empty up here.
 The Centrals won't come up this far until the seats below are all filled, one by one, and that's not likely to happen with a crowd this size.
 She stares out the window, past the tracks and into the lush tropical forest that the station's architecture winds artfully through. *They won't even pick their own train seats.
 How emasculated can you get—*